 And why am I posting this here?
 Because one of the things they have been selling like crazy are viking brooches.
 Some of them are even quite beautiful.
 Some are based on extant pieces.
 Most of them are very low quality junk (even though they are indeed pretty).

-Unfortunately, some of these items are also now being sold by vendors at events.
+Unfortunately, some of these items are also now bought in bulk and being resold by vendors at SCA events.
 I think they might make lovely accessories (assuming the pins don't pop off) with modern garments, but they likely will not hold up to use in the SCA or reenactment.
 They might even be a decent decoration for a newcomer who wants to feel pretty.
-But be warned that you get what you pay for.
+But be warned that you get what you pay for (or not, because you might just be getting ripped off).
 There are so many amazing artisans out there who do the work and research and put together incredible items that we can use.
 I highly recommend tracking some of them down!
+Far better to support our own vendors, and just own less bling, than to continue to support these unethical vendors and the utterly horrid company that houses their online storefronts.

 If you already own these brooches, my recommendation is to sew the straps of your aprondress down to the garment on both ends and just pin the brooch on the strap as a decoration.
 It will likely flop around oddly but you wont risk it breaking and your dress drooping!